shxntanu/shxntanu/README.md

 - <a href="https://github.com/shxntanu/GraphicDesign">Graphic Design</a> (Graphic Design stuff I've done!)
 - <a href="https://github.com/PageTalk/Backend">PageTalk (MySQL Backend)</a> (Backend using ExpressJS in TypeScript that interfaces with a MySQL Server running on a Docker Container.
 Used MVC, Bcrypt and JWT)
 - <a href="https://github.com/PageTalk/Backend">PageTalk (MongoDB Backend)</a> (Backend using ExpressJS in TypeScript that interfaces with MongoDB Atlas for data storage.
 Used MVC, Bcrypt and JWT)
+- <a href="https://pfisoc.com">Pfi-Soc Website</a> (Built the website for newly founded club, all in NextJS using TypeScript)

 <img src= "https://github.com/shxntanu/shxntanu/blob/1ea27b23be693057d970371e005e75046a677969/assets/stories_1.png">